dotnet/docs/docs/csharp/programming-guide/classes-and-structs/using-properties.md

 [!code-csharp[csProgGuideProperties#11](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csProgGuideProperties/CS/Properties.cs#11)]

-In the previous code segment, if you do not assign a value to the `Name` property, it will return the value "NA".
+In the previous code segment, if you do not assign a value to the `Name` property, it will return the value `NA`.

 ## The set Accessor